-The CPI price cap for this price change is 3.4 percent.
+The CPI price cap for this price change is 2 percent.
 By law, the average price changes for each class of mail must be equal to or less than the rate of inflation (as measured by CPI).
-Additional rate authorities granted by PRC are Density Based Authority of 0.936 percent, which is additional price increases allowable to compensate for declining volumes and growing delivery points, and Retirement Based Authority of 1.036 percent, which is determined by the proportion of amortization payments to total revenue.
-If payment of liabilities is not taken each year, it will not be available for future price changes (Revenue due to this authority must be remitted to OPM the following year).
-The total authority is 5.4 percent.
+Additional annual rate authorities are granted by PRC, but these rate authorities were utilized in July 2023.
+These are Density Based Authority, which is additional price increases allowable to compensate for declining volumes and growing delivery points, and Retirement Based Authority, which is determined by the proportion of amortization payments to total revenue.
+The total authority for January 2024 is 2 percent.